dipti1986/blog-post-app/README.md

 ## Future Improvements
 There are a number of improvements I would like to implement (outside of current bugs):
 * Currently using SQLight.
-Extenal DB can be implemented.
+External DB can be implemented.
 * User interface can be improved.
 * Can be added more user details.
 * More option can be added in Post.